Work from Home Jobs for the Disabled

 For many people with disabilities, meeting the requirements of a traditional job can be nearly impossible.
 But just because commuting or working long hours at time may be difficult, that doesn't mean the disabled can't be productive in the workplace.

 People with disabilities have skills, talents, and experiences that make them ideal employees, but may have physical limitations or a chronic medical condition that make it difficult to perform their duties in a traditional work environment.
+The answer for many is to work from home.
+In fact, The American with Disabilities Act says that telecommuting -- a work from home job -- is a reasonable accommodation for people who are disabled.

 Job Resources for People with Disabilities